danielfvm/Shadify/README.md

 # Shadify
-A library for adding a shader wallpaper to the background of your website.
+A library for adding a shader wallpaper to the background of your website or any of your divs.
-You can find a live example [here](https://danielfvm.github.io/Shadify/example/) and you can find the code at `example/`
+You can find a live example [here](https://danielfvm.github.io/Shadify/example/) and you can find the code in the `example/` folder.

 ![untitled](https://github.com/danielfvm/Shadify/assets/23420640/bee4a957-7d08-4db6-849c-7e7ff3bdd1d8)